Your first big decision: should you build a traditional DIY electrical system, or go with an all-in-one power station?

 This used to be an easy call - DIY was clearly better despite being more complex.
 But power stations have gotten way better and way cheaper in the last few years, and they're now a genuinely good option for some people.

-A power station is an all-in-one box that contains a battery, inverter, charge controller, and outlets.
+A power station is an all-in-one box that contains a battery, inverter, charge controller, DC-to-DC charging, and outlets.
 You charge it up (from solar, your vehicle, or shore power) and plug your devices in.
 Think of it as the "prebuilt computer" of van electrical systems, while a DIY system is building your own PC from components.

 Neither option is universally "better."
 It depends on how you use your van, how long you plan to live in it, and how comfortable you are with basic wiring.